-Our two-year Leadership Development programme offers outstanding individuals a dynamic route into one of Britain’s most rewarding and toughest professions.
+Our two-year Graduate Programme offers outstanding individuals a dynamic route into one of Britain’s most rewarding and toughest professions.
 Social work is more than just a career choice; it is a leadership profession with a purpose to make a difference in society.

 We prioritise hands-on experience through intensive practical and academic training in a local authority children’s services.